wvallen/aggregatedfolds_live/src/posts/250712-surfaces-that-matter.md

 ---

 **_Not where things end, but where change begins._**
-*On the role of surfaces in shaping interaction, signal, and intention—from quantum to human.*
+*On the role of surfaces in shaping interaction, signal, and intention.*

 What makes a surface?